 There’s also a major difference in how users approach Pinterest compared to sites like Facebook or Twitter.
 On Pinterest, the majority of people log on with a “shopping mentality.”
-In fact, 32% of online shoppers have made purchasing decisions based on what they’ve seen on Pinterest.
+In fact, 89% of Pinterest users have bought something they found on Pinterest.

 That doesn’t mean every user is going to spend money, but they’ll approach your content with the intention of gathering or curating, which could lead to an eventual sale.

 2. “I’m a service B2B and I don’t sell any products.
 Can Pinterest still work for my business?”